General covariance and dynamics with a Gauss law: Introduction

 The Hamiltonian version of the HK theory lacks the Hamiltonian constraint of general relativity, which encodes the dynamics of general relativity and is the most difficult object to quantize in any canonical approach to quantum gravity.
 As such, the model furnished the hope for clearly separating the question of dynamics from that of kinematics, and thus determining which quantum-gravitational effects are solely kinematical in nature.
 To this end, subsequent developments revealed subtle and surprising results, such as the fact that black-hole entropy calculations in loop quantum gravity (LQG) can be performed with generally covariant theories that lack black-hole solutions entirely \cite{PhysRevD.59.084019}.

-In this paper, we describe a model that, on the face of it, is a slight variation of the HK model, but turns out to have significantly different features: the canonical theory lacks not only the Hamiltonian, but also the diffeomorphism constraint, and the remaining Gauss constraint contains a source term.
+In this paper, we describe an SU(2) model that, on the face of it, is a slight variation of the HK model, but turns out to have significantly different features: the canonical theory lacks not only the Hamiltonian, but also the diffeomorphism constraint; the remaining Gauss constraint arises with a source term.
 This leads to new observables in the classical and quantum theories that resemble ``quarks on a string."
-Furthermore, these features obtain regardless of the gauge group of the model, provided that the corresponding Lie algebra is semisimple.
-This gives considerable freedom in constructing classical solutions that include metrics corresponding to almost any three-geometry.
+Furthermore, the presence of only the Gauss constraint gives considerable freedom in constructing classical solutions, which include metrics corresponding to almost any three-geometry.

-The surprising feature that a generally covariant model realizes dynamics only as internal gauge provides a large class of exactly solvable classical and quantum models with local degrees of freedom; the canonical theory may be viewed as Yang-Mills theory without its Hamiltonian, and for the gauge group $SU(N)$ the theory has $2(N^2-1)$ local degrees of freedom.
+The surprising feature that a generally covariant theory realizes dynamics only as internal gauge provides a large class of exactly solvable classical and quantum models with local degrees of freedom; the canonical theory of the model we present may be viewed as a Yang-Mills theory without its Hamiltonian, with nine local degrees of freedom.

 The plan of the paper is as follows.
-In Section II, we introduce the model and derive its canonical theory.
-Sections III and IV are devoted to describing certain classical observables and solutions, respectively, and Section V discusses the quantum theory.
-Finally, Section VI describes possible extensions of the model, such as addition of a Chern-Simons boundary term, and the 3-dimensional version of the model.
+In Section II, we introduce the model and derive its canonical theory, and in section III, we explain why the model is diffeomorphism-invariant despite having a Gauss law as the only first-class constraint and hence gauge generator of the theory.
+Sections IV and V are devoted to describing certain classical observables and solutions, respectively, and Section VI discusses the quantum theory.
+Finally, Section VII describes possible extensions of the model, such as addition of a Chern-Simons boundary term.